 The SQL MIN Function is an Aggregate Function used to find the Minimum value from the total records (or rows) selected by the SELECT Statement.
 The SQL Server MIN Function will ignore Null values.
-The basic syntax of the SQL Server MIN Function is
+The syntax of the SQL Server MIN Function is

 SELECT MIN ([Column_Name]) FROM [Source]